dhbmarcos/dataEditor/CONTRIBUTING.md

 ## Developing

 For developing in this project, you can help user with `questions`, `help wanted`, correcting `bugs` or implementing `enhancements`.
-Please, fork this project when necessary.
+Please, fork this project.
+Your contribution will be very welcome.